Used in combination with other medicines as maintenance treatment of acute lymphatic leukemia. This medicine is also known as 6-MP.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner such as warfarin (Coumadin®), allopurinol (Zyloprim®), cotrimoxazole (Bactrim®, Septra®), olsalazine (Dipentum®), mesalamine (Asacol®), or sulfasalazine (Azulfidine®).
+- Make sure your doctor knows if you are also using allopurinol (Zyloprim®), cotrimoxazole (Bactrim®, Cotrim®, Septra®), mesalamine (Asacol®, Rowasa®), olsalazine (Dipentum®), sulfasalazine (Azulfidine®), or a blood thinner (such as warfarin, Coumadin®).

 - Talk to your doctor before getting flu shots or other vaccines while you are receiving this medicine.
 Vaccines may not work as well, or they could make you ill while you are using this medicine.